 Narkanda by road

 Situated approximately 63 Kms from Shimla, the journey will take you two-three hours.
-This is the standard affair in the hills, traveling slow and steady!
-This is the best route for a road trip:
+This slowness is the standard affair in the hills, traveling slow and steady!
+It is the best route for a road trip:

 Delhi -> Kurukshetra -> Ambala -> Chandigarh -> Panchkula -> Shimla -> Narkanda